Stuycs-K/lab11-stuyrim-4-takahashis-lamb/README.md

 ## Adventurer Subclasses

+### King

+* The king holds a trident, and it's special feature is using harnested energy from the sun.

+* **Attack:** The king stabs the opponent using his sharp trident.
+This decreases the sun energy by 4, the king's HP by 3, and the opponent by 10 HP.
+* **Special Attack:** The king uses his stored sun energy and converts it into electric energy.
+He initiates a lightning blast, which decreases the sun energy by 20, the king's HP by 7, and the opponent by 30 HP.
+* **Support:** The king can harnest the sun's energy and heal himself.
+Increases player's HP by 10, and if used on a king, increases sun energy by 10.
+* **Max HP:** 1000 HP

 ### Farmer

 * The farmer's special features are their berries.

-* Attack: The farmer can use their berries to poison their opponent.
+* **Attack:** The farmer can use their berries to poison their opponent.
 This decreases the berries by 2, the farmer's hp by 2, and the opponent by 13.

-* Special Attack: The farmer can convert multiple poison berries into a bomb that could potentially kill players.
+* **Special Attack:** The farmer can convert multiple poison berries into a bomb that could potentially kill players.
 This decreases the farmer's berries by 7, the farmer's hp by 5, and the opponent by 25.

-* Support: The farmer also has berries that can be used to restore health with the seeds growing other berries.
+* **Support:** The farmer also has berries that can be used to restore health with the seeds growing other berries.
 This increases the player's hp by 9, and if used on a farmer, increases the berries amount by 6.